bitcraze/hardware/products/ai-deck/datasheet/index.md

 layout: datasheet-base
 title: AI-deck
 sku: 114991982
-version: 1
+version: 2
 status: early-access
 ---

 {% datasheet_intro products/ai-deck/datasheet/ai-deck-side-585px.jpg; %}
 The AI-deck is built around the GAP8 RISC-V multi-core MCU build for AI on the edge purposes.
-Adding to this a QVGA monocrom camera and a ESP32 WiFi MCU.
+Adding to this a QVGA Bayer RGB camera and a ESP32 WiFi MCU.
 This all together creates a pretty good platform to develop low power AI on the edge for a drone.

 {% enddatasheet_intro %}